Uber vs Lyft, which rideshare company is the best to work for?

 Uber has Promotions and Quests.
 Each week you’ll receive notifications from Uber, through email, text message, or the driver app itself, telling you of the promotions for that week.

 I have received ones as small as an extra $10 for 10 rides, and as much as $100 extra for 3 rides.
 Obviously, the better the promotion the more likely you are to get out and drive, which is why Uber’s promotions and quests are better when they have fewer drivers in your area.

 Lyft too has promotions at times, or guarantees of making a certain amount of money per hour.
 Unfortunately, in my market (southern Florida), I haven’t seen any Lyft promotions in a long, long time.

-In addition to weekly quests, you can get a bonus on each ride or surges through both Lyft and Uber.
-Sometimes it’s an extra $0.50 for getting a ride, sometimes it’s several dollars.
+In addition to weekly quests, you can get a bonus on each ride or surge through both Lyft and Uber.
+Sometimes it’s an extra $0.50 to get a ride, sometimes it’s several dollars.
 Or it could be a percentage.
 Again, this depends on the need at the moment for drivers in that specific area.